Captain Parry's exploration voyages 1821-7

 Lt.
 Foster's account reported on the Hecla being forced on shore on Jul 7 (when Crozier was writing his letter to Ross).
 As per Parry's instructions, after the accident Foster abandoned the plans for extensive survey, and only explored the environs of Waygatz Strait, in order to stay closer to the ship.
 Expedition left in the end of August, and reached Shetland Sep 17.

 The polar trek itself didn't go well.
-Unusually for Parry, this time everything – from timing to rations to hardware – turned out to be miscalculated, and the weather conditions were also against him.
+Unusually for Parry, this time everything – from timing to rations to hardware design – turned out to be miscalculated, and the weather conditions were also against him.
 While in his other narratives Parry always points out some kind of silver lining even in the face of a regrettable mistake or a more serious defeat, in the North Pole one he drops the facade.
 As the "mortifications" multiply – the drift south nullified their murderous crawl north, – the absurdity of the situation gets to him, and he explodes in uncharacteristic exclamation marks.
 The attempt was not entirely catastrophic only in the sense that everyone made it back to the Hecla (looking at all the voyages undertaken by Parry, Ross' Antarctic expedition would experience the same pattern, with the first tour being the most successful, and the following years paying less and less dividends).
 That was the end of Parry's active polar career.

 Herbarium specimen: Ranunculus Sulphureus